telerik/winforms-docs/installation-deployment-and-distribution/visual-studio-extensions/options.md

 ## Project Upgrade Notifications for Detected Local Distributions

-__Suggest project upgrades for Telerik product version available on my computer__  – When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik UI for for WinForms installed on your system
+__Suggest project upgrades for Telerik product version available on my computer__  – When enabled, you will be prompted to upgrade upon opening a project, which is not using the latest version of Telerik UI for WinForms installed on your system

-__Suggest upgrades when an equal Dev release is detected on projects using a Trial__ – When enabled, you will be prompted to upgrade if a licensed version of Telerik UI for for WinForms is available on your system, but the current project uses a trial version
+__Suggest upgrades when an equal Dev release is detected on projects using a Trial__ – When enabled, you will be prompted to upgrade if a licensed version of Telerik UI for WinForms is available on your system, but the current project uses a trial version

 ![installation-deployment-and-distribution-vsx-options-dialog 003](images/installation-deployment-and-distribution-vsx-options-dialog003.png)